 - Another option to consider is a bamboo-handled toothbrush.
 This one is available for one-time purchase or through a subscription.
 The whole product, including all of the shipping material, is biodegradable!
 There are plenty of bamboo-handled options out there, so shop around for one with the colors and stiffness you want!

 Be cautious about biodegradable bristles, as some options can be too abrasive on our enamel.
-If you are considering a less conventional bristle material, consult with your dentist to make sure your teeth will still benefit from your eco-friendly choice!
+If you are considering a less conventional bristle material, consult with your dentist to make sure your teeth will still benefit from your eco-friendly choice.
+For kids, make sure to check with the pediatric dentist first before you make the switch.
+Young children may have more sensitive gums and teeth than adults, according to Dr. Chen at Kids Healthy Teeth, a pediatric dentist in Katy, TX.

 To properly brush your teeth, you need a good toothpaste!
 There are plenty of natural, effective toothpaste options on the market.